ronnyerrmann/cycle_logging/README.md

 To install Django you can follow: [https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment]

 In progress, once ready it can be accessed under: [Cycle Results](http://90.243.61.204:8050).

+### Learnings
+* Be more consistent with your names: instead of using "MonthKM" or "YearDays" for the front end it is easier to use the same column names for each table.
+* When crating the weekly, monthly, or yearly summary tables links between the tables could be created, to allow easier movement in the front end.

 ### Final notes:
 If you tried some or all of the scripts, let me know how it went: Ronny Errmann: ronny.errmann@gmail.com